 Dissertation (18 credits)

 For more information, blogs.umass.edu/highered

-Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor), Katherine Hudson (Lecturer), Ezekiel Kimball (Assistant Professor), Gary Malaney (SAREO Coordinator and Adjunct Associate Professor), Ryan Wells (Assistant Professor), Elizabeth Williams (SAREO Associate Coordinator and Adjunct Assistant Professor)
+Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor), Chrystal George Mwangi (Assistant Professor), Katherine Hudson (Lecturer), Ezekiel Kimball (Assistant Professor), Gary Malaney (SAREO Coordinator and Adjunct Associate Professor), Ryan Wells (Associate Professor), Elizabeth Williams (SAREO Associate Coordinator and Adjunct Assistant Professor)